-Arua District in Western Uganda hosts approximately 250,000 South Sudanese refugees - an estimated 24 per cent of its population.

-A town since 1974, Arua officially gained city status in 2020,1 although it is often still referred to as a town by its inhabitants.
-Arua sits in between three refugee settlements - Adjumani, Bidi, and Imvepi - which are some of the largest in the country, and it is only 75 km from the border with South Sudan.
-In part due to this proximity, Arua government officials estimate that many of these refugees reside in and outside of Arua city (some say the city has tripled in size), although an exact figure cannot be provided as refugees have traditionally not been included in the formal government census.2

-Arua city.
-2021.
-Homepage, website.
-Available at: https://aruacity.go.ug/about/.
-Interview, Mayor of Arua, 2 February 2020.
-In 2020, however, a census of Central Division, Arua, conducted by the Uganda Bureau of Statistics, AVSI Foundation and Cities Alliance, and financed by the Swiss Agency for Development and Cooperation (SDC), found that after interviewing 11,662 householders, more than 10 per cent of the population in that division were refugees.3 Given this and other research identifying many refugees living outside of Central Division (which was chosen as it represents Arua's previous municipal borders) the figure for the town as a whole is likely much higher.
+Arua District in Western Uganda hosts approximately 250,000 South Sudanese refugees - an estimated 24% of its population.
+A town since 1974, Arua officially gained city status in 2020, although it is often still referred to as a town by its inhabitants.
+Arua sits in between three refugee settlements - Bidi Bidi, Adjumani, and Imvepi - which are some of the largest in the country, and is only 75 kilometres from the border with South Sudan.
+In part due to this proximity, it is estimated by Arua government officials that many of these refugees reside in and on the outskirts of Arua City (some say the city has tripled in size), although an exact figure cannot be provided as refugees have traditionally not been included in the formal government census.13 In 2020, however, a census of Central Division, Arua, conducted by the Uganda Bureau of Statistics, AVSI Foundation and Cities Alliance, and financed by the Swiss Agency for Development and Cooperation (SDC), found that after interviewing 11,662 householders more than 10% of the population in that division were refugees.
+Given this and other research identifying many refugees living outside of Central Arua division (which was chosen as it represents the previous municipality borders), the figure for the town as a whole is likely much higher.
 This number matters because, as discussed further below, urban refugees in Arua live largely without government or other assistance.